quantumlib/Cirq/docs/dev/triage.md

 * `kind/feature-request`: a request for new functionality
 * `kind/question`: the issue is actually a question (in which case, it should be closed after being answered, and the user may be pointed to other resources if appropriate, such as the Quantum Computing Stack Exchange for general usage questions)
 * `kind/health`: for CI/testing/release process/refactoring/technical debt items
-* `kind/docs`: documentation problems, ideas, requests
-* `kind/roadmap-item`: for higher-level roadmap items to capture conversations and feedback (not for project tracking)
 * `kind/task`: for tracking progress on larger efforts

 For most issues, there are the following phases: